imarranz/data-science-workflow-management/README.md

   * [images]: Images necessaries to documents that they are no generated with code.

   * [notebooks]: Jupyter notebooks.
-Naming convention is date YYYYMMDD (for ordering), the creator's initials, and a short `-` delimited description.
+Naming convention is date YYYYMMDD (for ordering), the author's initials, and a short `-` delimited description.

   * [references]: Data dictionaries, manuals, etc (notes icebreaker).

   * [results]: Final analysis docs (output icebreaker).

   * [source]: Source code for use in this project.
 The names of files are only examples.
 Each project needs different analysis.
+As notebooks files, I propose to follow the same convention.

     * \_\_init\_\_.py: Makes src a Python module.
     * [d00_utils]: Functions used across the project.